loggedin/feynman-path-integral/README.md

 ## chemotaxis.py

-This module produces a simulation of Chemotaxis, a modified random walk used by some bacteria to find food sources.
+This script produces a simulation of Chemotaxis, a modified random walk used by some bacteria to find food sources.

 	python3 chemotaxis.py